 Environmentally-friendly campus buildings support national Cox Conserves program

-ATLANTA, Oct.
-2, 2013 /PRNewswire/ — Cox Enterprises announced today that it has been awarded LEED® Gold certification from the U.S. Green Building Council for its 600,000 square foot facility located at 6305 Peachtree Dunwoody Road.
-The facility is part of Cox Enterprises’ corporate campus in Sandy Springs, Ga.
+Cox Enterprises announced today that it has been awarded LEED® Gold certification from the U.S. Green Building Council for its 600,000 square foot facility.
+This facility is located at 6305 Peachtree Dunwoody Road.
+The facility is part of Cox Enterprises’ corporate campus in Sandy Springs, GA.

-The LEED rating system, developed by the U.S. Green Building Council (USGBC), is the foremost program for buildings, homes and communities that are designed, constructed, maintained and operated for improved environmental and human health performance.
+Also, the LEED rating system is developed by the U.S. Green Building Council (USGBC).
+It is the foremost program for buildings, homes and communities.
+A rating system thereby designed, constructed, maintained and operated for improved environmental and human health performance.

-Cox achieved LEED certification for implementing practical and measurable strategies and solutions aimed at achieving high performance in: sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
+Cox achieved LEED certification for implementing practical and measurable strategies and solutions.
+All aimed at achieving high performance in sustainable site development.
+More importantly water savings, energy efficiency.
+Furthermore materials selection and indoor environmental quality.

 Energy and Water Conservation:

-A free-standing solar canopy produces 139 MWh of energy, provides shade for cars and prevents the release of 94 tons of carbon annually.
-This is one of Cox’s 26 alternative energy projects across the nation.
+As a result, a free-standing solar canopy produces 139 MWh of energy.
+It also provides shade for cars and prevents the release of 94 tons of carbon annually.
+This is only one of the many Cox’s alternative energy projects across the nation.

-The buildings use energy-efficient fluorescent fixtures, as well as occupancy sensors and lighting controls to adjust usage based on exterior lighting conditions.
+Similarly, the buildings use energy-efficient, as well as occupancy sensors and lighting controls.
+All to adjust usage based on exterior lighting conditions.

 Continuous shuttle service is provided to and from nearby MARTA stations.

-The parking deck includes bicycle storage areas, charging stations for electric vehicles and designated parking for carpools and fuel-efficient vehicles.
+The parking deck includes bicycle storage areas.
+As well as charging stations for electric vehicles and designated parking for carpools plus other fuel-efficient vehicles.

-A waste reduction system repurposes food and paper products from the dining facility into a soil amendment, which is used for landscaping to improve plant growth and health.
+A waste reduction system repurposing food and paper products from the dining facility.
+Then it sends it into a soil amendment used for landscaping to improve plant growth and more importantly health.

-More than 95 percent of construction waste was recycled or diverted from landfill disposal.
+Furthermore, more than 95 percent of construction waste gets recycled or diverted from landfill disposal.